MicrosoftDocs/power-automate-docs/articles/dataverse/create.md

 ---
 title: Use a flow to add a row in Dataverse | Microsoft Docs
-description: Learn how to add rows in Microsoft Dataverse with flows.
+description: "Learn how to use flows to add rows in Microsoft Dataverse."
 services: ''
 suite: flow
 documentationcenter: na